Beanpen/UMM-UMICH-Marketplace-/README.md

 ## Environment Setup
 ### Tips:
+You can replace python with python3 if not found.
 For steps with (*), you need to download MySQL, and then run
 ```
 mysql -u root -p